 Step 3 – Prepare a Rental Application

-A rental application serves to uncover three (3) major concerns for an owner of property about a prospective tenant:
+A rental application serves to uncover three major concerns for an owner of property about a Tenant:

-If a tenant passes all three significant concerns, it’s now time to proceed with verifying employment and means of paying rent.
-Landlords have the legal right to ask for government-approved identification, a social security number, and an applicant’s legal status within the U.S.
+If a Tenant passes all three checks, then verify Tenants employment and means of paying rent.
+Landlords have the legal right to ask for government-approved identification, a social security number, and an applicant’s legal status.

 The Fair Housing Act, 42 U.S.C.
 3601, prohibits landlords and property owners from discriminating (denying) prospective tenants the ability to rent based on the following criteria:

 - race or color